ramonaharrison/ar-workshop/slides.md

 ---

+# AR Fundamentals

+---

+# Feature points

+**feature points** are visually distinct features that ARCore detects in each captured camera image (e.g. the corner of a table, a mark on a wall)

+---

 # Motion Tracking

 ARCore detects visually distinct **feature points** in each captured camera image and uses these points to compute a device's change in location over time.